therivenman/pygop/README.md

 A python module to interface with the GOP service from Greenwave Reality.

+### New Features
+- Blink mode to identify bulbs and rooms

 ### Current Features

 - Get information about your rooms and bulbs